nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The above *Sequence Diagram* shows how the different components of the system interact with one another in the scenario when the command `add -e event -t 1200 -v venue` is executed.

+## Implementation

+This section describes some noteworthy details on how certain features are implemented.

+### list feature[TBD]

+The `list` feature allows users to view all scheduled events in the system.
+It is implemented in the `ListCommand` class, which extends the base `Command` class and formats the output to display all events.
+Internally, the `list` operation does not modify any data but simply retrieves and displays the information from `EventList`.

+The `ListCommand` class performs the following key operations:

+* ListCommand#execute() — Generates a formatted message displaying all events in the list.

+These operations are accessible through the `Command` and can be invoked when the list command is entered by the user.

+Given below is an example usage scenario and the behavior of the list feature at each step:

+1. User Command Input:
+The user enters the command `list` to view all scheduled events.

+2. Command Recognition:
+The `COMMAND_WORD` is set to "list", enabling the system to recognize the command input and invoke `ListCommand`.

+3. Execution of ListCommand#execute():
+The `execute()` method retrieves each event from `eventList` and appends it to a formatted output message.
+It uses the `String.format` method with `LIST_MESSAGE` to include the total number of events in the message header.
+Events are appended to `outputMessage` with numbered formatting for readability.

+4. Output Generation:
+The method stores the generated `outputMessage` in `this.message`, ready for display.

 ## Product scope
 ### Target user profile